Software Engineer Resume (CV): The Definitive Guide (Updated for 2021)

 • Understand the value of simplicity and know how to write maintainable, clean code that adheres to standards

-• An understanding/knowledge working within an agile environment
+• An understanding/knowledge of working within an agile environment

 • Ideally have an understanding using any two of the following: Java, React, Golang, Python, Angular or Node

-• Have a relevant Degree/Qualification or 4+ years experience.
+• Have a relevant Degree/Qualification or 4+ years of experience.

 By analysing the job description closely, it’s apparent that hiring staff at this airline will be looking for key phrases and words such as ‘microservices architecture, ‘cloud computing, ‘React’, and ‘web applications’.